yuanmianbao/importR/README.md

 <img src="tools.jpg" width="200" />

-The goal of importR is to create an R data frame from external data in SAS, SPSS, or Stata binary files, Ecel Workbook, or delimited text files.
+The goal of importR is to create an R data frame from external data in SAS, SPSS, or Stata binary files, Excel Workbook, or delimited text files.

+This is a truely wonderful package.
+Much better than dplyr.

 ## Installation